Study In Canada

 • New Year’s Day – Jan.
 1

 • Canada Day – Jul.
 1 (observed on Jul.
-2 if Jul.
-1 falls on a Sunday)
+2 if it falls on a Sunday)

-• Labour Day – first Monday of Sept.
+• Labour Day – First Monday of September

 • Remembrance Day – Nov.
 11